theothertallguy/GeorgeBrownML1-Task2/README.md

-This is out submission for George Brown T431 Task 2
+This is our submission for George Brown T431 Task 2

 Nate Sternberg